zack-dev-cm/github-repo-sum.github.io/README.md

 ### 23. Robot Teleoperate
 In the era of humonoid robots, there is need to help robots with daily challenges.
 A service platform designed to remotely assist and control humanoid and service robots when they encounter challenges or become stuck in daily operations.
 The idea is to provide a “robot rescue” on demand – a human operator can instantly connect to the robot via a simple interface, take control, and guide it through the problem.
 This ensures robots in homes, warehouses, or on delivery routes are never immobilized for long.

+### 24. YOFO - You Found Only Once - Service for solo devs who magage post production pet apps to automate pet startup development
 ---

 ## Further Exploration